LiamJCates/Programming-Notes/C++/Syntax/Statements/Volatile.md

 The volatile keyword tells the compiler that every access made through this expression must be treated as a visible side effect.
 This means access cannot be optimized out or reordered with another visible side effect.
-This keyword is crucial in some settings, like embedded programming,208 Chapter 7 where reads and writes to some special portions of memory have effects on the underlying system.
+This keyword is crucial in some settings, like embedded programming, where reads and writes to some special portions of memory have effects on the underlying system.
 The volatile keyword keeps the compiler from optimizing such accesses away.
 Listing 7-18 illustrates why you might need the volatile keyword by containing instructions that the compiler would